Salvage Car Insurance Oregon

-Residents of Oregon must understand this procedure before being able to get salvage insurance, and some of the steps required are outlined below.
+Residents of Oregon must understand this procedure before being able to get salvage insurance.
+Some of the steps you require are in the outline below.

 What To Do When Your Vehicle Has Been Totaled in Oregon

-Oregon requires you to surrender the title to your car or truck if the vehicle has been declared to be a total loss by the insurance company.
+Oregon requires you to surrender the title to your car or truck if the vehicle declaration is a total loss by the insurance company.
 You have 30 days from the date that the loss was declared, and the statute asks that you hand the title over to the Oregon Department of Motor Vehicles.

-If you are not insured, then Oregon asks that you hand the title directly to the Department of Motor Vehicles within 30 days of the date that the car or truck was actually considered to be totaled.
-It is at this point that a salvage title can be applied for.
+If you don’t have insurance, then Oregon asks that you hand the title directly to the Department of Motor Vehicles within 30 days of the date that the car or truck was actually considered to be totaled.
+It is at this point that you can apply for a salvage title.

 If you have had the car repaired or rebuilt then the state of Oregon does allow the owner to apply for a title that will display the word “totaled” on the title, and then complement that with either “Assembled,” “Reconstructed,” or “Replica.”
 If you have rebuilt the vehicle, then you will want to make sure that you have followed the procedures for reconstructed vehicles that have been outlined by the state.